For International Students

 Library Services

-UNC Asheville’s library is called Ramsey Library and is located in the middle of campus on the Quad.
-You will automatically have access to millions of online books and articles anywhere with your campus ID card.
+UNC Asheville’s library is called Ramsey Library.
+Located in the middle of campus on the Quad, you will automatically have access to millions of online books and articles anywhere with your campus ID card.
 You can also check out books and use their computer labs and other services.
-The library houses the Study Abroad Office, the Career Center, the Writing Center, the Media Design Lab, the CrAFT Studio, the Academic Success Center, Student Accounts, the Office of Accessibility, Academic Advising, and the Registrar’s Office.
-Other services available to all students include computer and printing access, book loaning, board game and puzzle loaning, and peer tutoring.
-The library website offers many tools in order to further your success at UNC Asheville.
+Ramsey Library houses the Study Abroad Office, Career Center, Writing Center, Media Design Lab, CrAFT Studio, Academic Success Center, Student Accounts, Office of Accessibility, Academic Advising, and the Registrar’s Office.
+The library’s website offers many tools in order to further your success at UNC Asheville.
 Tools like the Online Resources by Subject or Title, Research & Collection Guides, Special Collections and Teaching & Learning with Technology Resources are available through the library website.
-If you need help finding quality resources to research or have questions about the library, don’t hesitate to get in touch with a librarian at libanswers.unca.edu, or stop by Ramsey Library’s front desk.
-They are happy to help you!
+If you need help finding quality resources to research or have questions about the library, don’t hesitate to get in touch with a librarian or stop by Ramsey Library’s front desk.

 Campus Recreation